ir-engine/ir-engine/README.md

 #### Invalid Certificate errors in local environment

-As of this writing, the cert provided in the xr3ngine package for local use is not adequately signed.
+As of this writing, the cert provided in the xrengine package for local use is not adequately signed.
 Browsers will throw up warnings about going to insecure pages.
 You should be able to tell the browser to ignore it, usually by clicking on some sort of 'advanced options' button or link and then something along the lines of 'go there anyway'.